MCL Tear Treatment in Huntleigh, MO

 Medial Collateral Ligament (MCL) tears are caused by a variety of reasons, including:

-• Contact Sports: Football, soccer, and hockey players in Huntleigh, MO often experience direct blows to the outer knee, causing the inner knee to overstretch or tear.
+- Contact Sports: Football, soccer, and hockey players in Huntleigh, MO often experience direct blows to the outer knee, resulting in the inner knee being overstretched or torn.

-• Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength can increase the risk of MCL tears as the ligament compensates for the lack of support.
-Imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.
+- Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength raises the risk of MCL tears by overloading the ligament.
+Muscle imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.

 Preventing MCL tears involves proper conditioning, strength training, flexibility exercises, and using protective gear during sports activities.